AdobeDocs/experience-manager-guides.en/help/product-guide/native-pdf/configure-base-location-cs.md

 role: Admin
 level: Experienced
 ---
-# Configure Base Output Location for publishing output
+# Configure Base Output Location for publishing output for Cloud services

 To configure the base output location perform the following steps: